me-is-mukul/jolly-joysticks/README.md

 ## Key Features

+- **Assignment Generator**: Generates assignment solution when you provide keywords in your prompt like ["solve", "assignment", "solution"], it automatically opens up gateway for file upload and lateron provides a button for downloading the assignment file
+- **UseCase Diagram**: Generates Usecase flowcharts and diagram on prompt. and offers unlimited chances to generate UML code.
+- **Prompt Refining**:
 - **Unified AI Integration**: Combine and operate multiple AI models under one interface.
 - **PyQt-Powered GUI**: An intuitive and user-friendly interface inspired by modern IDEs like VS Code.
 - **Customizable Workflows**: Tailor workflows by leveraging multiple AI models for different tasks.